 The Banshee

-The Banshee is one of the most terrifying creatures in Irish and Celtic mythology, mostly because it is associated with death.
-The Banshee is said to be a woman —old or young— with long black hair blowing in the wind.
+The Banshee is one of the most terrifying creatures in Irish and Celtic mythology, mainly because it is associated with death.
+The Banshee is said to be an old or young woman with long black hair blowing in the wind.
 Her most unique physical feature, though, is her blood-red eyes.
 The legend says that if you hear the scream of a Banshee, someone in your family will die shortly.
 Hearing a Banshee scream or wail is a bad omen and a sign of impending death.

 In many cultures around the world, there is a tradition of hiring women to cry and scream when someone dies.
 It is said that the myth of the Banshee originated from this tradition that existed in Ireland during the old times, and these women were called the Keening Women.
 However, the stark difference between Banshees and Keening Women is that the latter is hired to show grief and sadness over someone’s death, while the Banshee can predict death before it happens.